 Climatronic is a fully automatic climate control with a digital temperature display and where everything is set electronically.
 The system helps maintain the desired temperature.

-An air conditioner or a climate control must be serviced
+An air conditioning system or a climate control must be serviced

-An air conditioner or a climate control is a convenient invention that not only is used in the summer when it is hot, but also can and should preferably be used year round.
+An air conditioning system or a climate control is a convenient invention that not only is used in the summer when it is hot, but also can and should preferably be used year round.

 The car’s air conditioning system operates by using compressor to pump coolant (refrigerant gas) that cools and dehumidifies the air that is subsequently circulated around inside the car.